Trackout Control MatsGround Protection Mats

 FODS Trackout Control System BMP

 The FODS Trackout Control System is an effective, reusable control measure for construction site entrances.
-The system consists of 12’ x 7’ panels have pyramidal structures on the surface.
+The system consists of 12' x 7' panels with pyramidal structures on the surface.
 The pyramids flex vehicle tires to dislodge sediment and debris, creating a void where sediment can collect.
-The system is typically installed using four panels in series (1x4 diagram) to make one 12’ wide exit lane, which exiting traffic is directed towards using signs or posts.
+The system is typically installed using four panels in series (1x4 diagram) to make one 12' wide exit lane, where exiting traffic is directed using signs or posts.
 The FODS trackout control measure can be installed on grade or over asphalt and concrete.

 When the voids between the pyramids fill with sediment, the entrance requires maintenance.
 The system is maintained by removing sediment using either a FODS shovel, designed to fit between pyramids, or by brushing the mats with a street sweeper or a skid steer with a broom attachment.
-In many cases, the FODS system is proactively cleaned by directing sweepers to brush the mats as part of the routine sweeping schedule
+In many cases, the FODS system is proactively cleaned by directing sweepers to brush the mats as part of the routine sweeping schedule.

 The FODS system is a highly effective, cost-efficient solution for mitigating construction site trackout.
 The system has been shown how to reduce required street sweeping by 59% compared to traditional aggregate entrances.
 The system is portable and reusable, which enables operators to relocate the entrance for each phase of the project.
 The mats are durable and can be reused on multiple projects throughout their 10+ year service life.